Skip to main content

 • Accesses all notes in your Granola “Team space” — cannot access private notes

-• In Windmill, data synced through an Enterprise key is visible only to the owner of the note in Granola (if they’re a Windmill member)
+• In Windmill, each recording synced through an Enterprise key is visible only to the recording’s owner (if they’re a Windmill member).
+It is not visible to anyone else, even if the note was shared with them in Granola.

 Connected Data